inbravo/aws-feature-set/README.md

 |9|P2|Graphics / General Purpose GPU[Parallel Processing]|Machine Learning / Bit Coin Mining.| |
 |10|X1|Memory Optimized|SAP HANA / Apache Spark| - |

-### EC2 Instance type Acronym (**DIRT MCG FPX**)
+### EC2 Instance type Acronym (**DR MC GF PX IT**)
 - **D** : Density
-- **I** : IOPS
 - **R** : RAM
-- **T** : Cheap T2
 - **M** : Main Choice for Apps
 - **C** : Compute
 - **G** : Graphics
 - **F** : FPGA
 - **P** : Graphics, Pics, Parallel Processing
 - **X** : Extreme Memory
+- **I** : IOPS
+- **T** : Cheap T2

 ### EC2 Security Groups
-- A security group is a virtual firewall
+- A security group is a virtual firewall.
+First line of defense
-- First line of defense.
-Network ACLs are second line
+- Network ACLs are second line of defense after security groups
-- Single instance can have multiple security groups.
-As each security group only "allows" inbound traffic, there will never be a conflict on security group rules
+- Single instance can have multiple security groups
+- Each security group only "allows" inbound traffic,  hence there will never be a conflict on security group rules
 - Security group changes are applied immediately
-- Security groups are "stateful".
-Rules added as inbound rules – automatic outbound rules are added.
-Response back on the same channel.
-NACLs are stateless
+- Security groups are **Stateful**
+- Network ACLs are **Stateless**
-- All inbound traffic is blocked by default.
-You have to allow specific inbound rules for protocols
+- All inbound traffic is **Blocked** by default
-- All outbound traffic is allowed by default.
+- All outbound traffic is **Allowed** by default
+– Rules added as inbound rules.
+Automatic outbound rules are added
-- Only allow rules, no deny rules exist.
-Use NACLs to deny specific IPs
+- Only allow rules, no deny rules exist
+- Use network ACLs to deny specific IPs
 - Any number of EC2 instances in a security group
 - EC2 instances in the default security group can communicate with each other
 - Multiple security groups can be attached to an instance